 The Kestrel 4500NV Pocket Weather Tracker w/ Wireless Bluetooth Technology is the jewel of the crown.
 Features exposed sensors for fast and accurate readings, it is waterproof and floats, and manually stores measurements with the press of a button.

 The Kestrel 3000 accurately measures wind and temperature, wind chill, air/water/snow temperature, current/average/maximum wind speeds.
 It is waterproof and floats.

 The Kestrel 1000 is a simple and compact device, extremely durable and totally waterproof, allowing you to measure wind speeds in even the harshest weather conditions.

 The Ambient Weather WM-4 measures wind speed, wind direction, temperature, relative humidity and compass direction, and calculates wind gust, dew point, wet bulb and dry bulb temperature, Delta T, wind chill and heat index.

 The Ambient Weather WM-2 is a comprehensive handheld wind meter with wind speed, temperature, wind chill, wind gust, and Beaufort Scale, all in one compact, portable, rugged package.
 It also features wind hold mode and wind average mode.

 The WeatherHawk WM-350 gives wind direction in degrees and compass points, and it calculates crosswind, head/tail wind.
 It also features temperature, barometric pressure, altitude, and humidity.
 Can be tripod-mounted.

-The anemometer review has been updated on the 7th July 2014.
+The anemometer review has been updated on February 16, 2017.